GrossDesignCo/concordance-app-poc/public/scripture/exodus/exodus-4/exodus-4.englishNatural.md

-And He-Who-Is (YHWH) said to Drawn-Out (Moses), "In your going, to return to Narrow-Place (Egypt), see all the wonders which I have placed in your hand and do them before Pharaoh, but I will strengthen his heart and he will send-out not the people."."
+And He-Who-Is (YHWH) said to Drawn-Out (Moses), "In your going, to return to Narrow-Place (Egypt), see all the wonders which I have placed in your hand and do them before Pharaoh, but I will intensify his heart and he will send-out not the people."."